0beqz/screen-space-reflections/readme.md

 ## Features

-- Temporal Reprojection to re-use the last frame and thus reduce noise
+- Temporal Reprojection to re-use the last frames and thus reduce noise
+- Accumulative sampling to reduce noise over time
 - Jittering and blurring reflections to approximate rough reflections
 - Using three.js' WebGLMultipleRenderTarget (WebGL2 only) to improve performance when rendering scene normals, depth and roughness
 - Early out cases to compute only possible reflections and boost performance
 - Box Blur to reduce noise

-## What's new in v2

-- Introduced Temporal Reprojection to reduce noise for the reflections when moving the camera by reprojecting the last frame's reflections into the current one
-- Implemented accumulative sampling by saving and re-using the last frame's reflections to accumulate especially jittered reflections over frames
-- Made all SSR-related options (e.g. `thickness`, `ior`, ``,...) reactive so that you now just need to set `ssrEffect. = value` for example to update values
-- Fixed jittering so that it's actually correct from all angles (it used to be less intense the higher you were looking down at a reflection)
-- Changed the SSR implementation from a pass to an effect to improve performance
-- Optimizations regarding computation of required buffers and reflections
+- Feature to generate box-projected env maps as a fallback to reduce artifacts

 ## Tips